Depajo/ohjelmistotuotannon-projekti/tools/csvToDatabase/README.md

 ### Installation

-1. Clone the whole repository to your computer:
+1. Clone the whole repository to your computer:<br />
 `git clone https://github.com/Depajo/ohjelmistotuotannon-projekti`

-2. Navigate to the root directory of the tool:
+2. Navigate to the root directory of the tool:<br />
 `cd tools/csvToDatabase`

-3. Install all modules used in the script:
+3. Install all modules used in the script:<br />
 `npm install`

 ### Usage